aclement/spring-xd-fluent/README.md

 ## How does it work

 The interesting part is when using lambdas or Rx flows.
 Basically spring-xd-fluent will generate XD modules on the fly that embed the code expressed as a lambda or Rx flow, it then registers these modules dynamically as part of the `deploy()` operation before it deploys the stream.
 Keep in mind that currently the prototype tidies up after itself (so when you run `deploy()` again it will delete anything it created previously).

+## FAQ

+Q. Can I name a stream?
+A. Not at the moment.
+Streams created via this API are given a special name so we can reliably find them again and delete them (same as code based modules).

+Q. If it tidies up every time I deploy, how do I create two streams with this?
+A. You can't right now, this is for experimenting with single streams.
+This restriction will be lifted very soon.